Timeline

 A proposal for the area to be be used for use a golf course and associated accommodation by a Japanese Consortium was rejected.
 This was not in line with the Rural Strategy for the area.

-Rural Strategy Report - The Dangers of Tourist development
+Rural Strategy Report

 1992